HCMID/HCMID.github.io/index.md

 ## Mission Statement ##

 >The aim of the Manuscripts, Inscriptions and Documents Club shall be to further the study of these academic fields: paleography, codicology, epigraphy, as well as the study of languages.
-We strive for undergraduate inclusion in work normally reserved for the graduate level.
+We strive for undergraduate inclusion in research.

 ## Keeping up with HC MID ###